 Ignoring the paranormal and supernatural is the overarching strategy of Western culture.
 After all, the supernatural and paranormal do not fit neatly into the modern Western worldview.
 Most supernatural and mystical experiences aren’t predictable.
 If it doesn’t fit into their paradigm, then it must be evil.
 This position contradicts their own “sacred texts” containing magical beings and supernatural events.

 Therefore, to reinforce their belief system, they need to explain these occurrences.
-They say these supernational events are part of the past and can no longer take place in the modern era.
+They say these supernatural events are part of the past and can no longer occur in the modern era.
 We know from experience this isn’t true.

 Guiding Quote, Guru Tua

 Pay attention to these glimpses into the other realms.
 The Mystic and Shaman have long understood that there are other planes of existence ready for our exploration.
 As you undertake your spiritual journey, you might encounter things that don’t fit in ordinary reality like spirits or spirit guides.

 Encounters with the Unknown

-When you encounter something outside the normal realm of reality, stop ask and yourself some questions:
+When you encounter something outside the normal realm of reality, stop and ask yourself some questions: